Jazzg3/team6website/README.md

 # The Team
 ![logo](/images/profilepic.png)

 ### Bao Thy Nguyen

-Bao Thy is a Computer Engineering Senior without experience in both industrial level power engineering at IEM Power Systems and small scale robotics electronics with Yonder Deep Robotics on campus
+Bao Thy is a Computer Engineering Senior with an interest in embedded system and parallel computing.
+In their free time, they enjoy building LEGO models.

 ### Garno Amirian

-Garno is an Eletrical Engineering Senior with a Circuit Engineering depth, without experience in both industrial level power engineering at IEM Power Systems and small scale robotics electronics with Yonder Deep Robotics on campus
+Garno Amirian is an Electrical Engineering major with a specialization in Circuits and Systems with experience in industry level avionics and robotics engineering.

 ### Aidan Garamendi